 Beans are a good source of fiber, vitamins, minerals, and protein.
 For many households, beans and other legumes are a staple food.
 Before I started keto, beans were in at least half the family dinners.

 Despite those health benefits beans and legumes are very high in carbohydrates.
 Even accounting for the fiber one cup of black beans has around 25 grams of net carbs.
+This makes them one of the foods to avoid on keto.

 If you are looking for an alternative to beans I would highly recommend black soybeans.
 For one cup you will get about 2 grams of net carbs.
 A lot of people also recommend mushrooms as a possible substitute but I have never tried it.